mkantor/silk/README.md

 "jsxFragmentFactory": "createElement",
 ```

-Also, add `import { createElement } from '@matt.kantor/silk'` to each of your
+Also, `import { createElement } from '@matt.kantor/silk'` in each of your `.tsx`
-`.tsx` files.
+files.

 ## Server-Side Usage

-If you're using Silk for server-side rendering and want a stream that you can
+If you're using Silk for server-side rendering and want a stream to pipe out as
-pipe out as the HTTP response, `HTMLSerializingTransformStream` has you covered.
+the HTTP response, `HTMLSerializingTransformStream` has you covered.
+Here's an
-Here's a complete HTTP server which uses Silk to serve a web page:
+example of an HTTP server which uses Silk to serve a web page:

 ```tsx
 import { createServer } from 'node:http'